Transcure

 Claims Production

-The superbill will then be used by the medical biller to create a medical claim that will be sent to the patient’s insurance provider.
-The biller must carefully review the claim once it has been produced to ensure that it complies with payer and HIPAA compliance criteria.
-Including those for medical coding and format.
+The medical biller will then use the superbill to create a medical claim that will be sent to the patient’s insurance provider.
+The biller must carefully review the claim once it has been produced to ensure that it complies with payer and HIPAA compliance criteria, including those for medical coding and format.

 Submission of Claims